Construction work is a tough but rewarding profession that will be perfect for you if you have a lot of energy and work with people and your hands.

 In case this resonates with you, don’t worry.
 We’re here to help you put together the perfect

 What Work Experience Should a Construction Worker Have?

-In addition to certifications, qualifications, and work experience, it’s helpful to include a list of skills on your resume.
+In addition to certifications, academic honors, qualifications, and work experience, it’s helpful to include a list of skills on your

 Hard skills are specific skills that directly relate to the type of employment for which you are applying.
 A perfect example would be your own driver’s license and competence in using heavy tools or machinery for construction work.